 What Doesn’t Work Well

-No unified server.
+No unified server — still 50+ separate endpoints.
 AWS has a managed remote server (mcp.global.api.aws) that combines multiple services.
-Google has 18 separate endpoints.
-If your agent needs to query BigQuery, check GKE pods, and read Cloud Logging, it’s connecting to three different servers.
-Configuration complexity scales linearly with the number of services you use.
+Google has 50+ separate endpoints.
+If your agent needs BigQuery, GKE, and Cloud Logging, it’s connecting to three different servers.
+This gap is more pronounced now at 50+ servers than it was at 18.

 Google Cloud lock-in is real.
 These servers are deeply integrated with Google Cloud’s IAM, networking, and service architecture.
 If your infrastructure is on AWS or Azure, these servers offer you almost nothing.
 Even the open-source ones assume Google Cloud credentials and APIs.
 This is a Google Cloud tool for Google Cloud users.